nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Step 7: User will then be able to see a message notifying them that the housekeeper `susan` has been deleted and the total number of housekeeper currently in working in the hotel.

-Step 8: To update the current `housekeeperList` into housekeeper file, `save` method from `HousekeeperFileManager` would be called.
+Step 8: To update the current `housekeeperList` into housekeeper file, `writeHousekeeperToFile` method will be call in which it calls `save` method from `HousekeeperFileManager` to reload housekeeper's information into the housekeeper file.